 - 2,4-dichlorophenoxyacetic acid (2,4-D)

 - 2,4,5-trichlorophenoxyacetic acid (2,4,5-T)

 The 2,4,5-T in Agent Orange was contaminated with small amounts of dioxins, which were created unintentionally during the manufacturing process.
 Dioxins are a family of dozens of related chemicals.
 They can form during the making of paper and in some other industrial processes.
-The main dioxin in Agent Orange, 2,3,7,8-tetrachlorodibenzo-p-dioxin, or TCDD, is one of the most toxic.
+The main dioxin in Agent Orange was 2,3,7,8-tetrachlorodibenzo-p-dioxin, or TCDD, which is one of the most toxic.

-After a study in 1970 found that 2,4,5-T could cause birth defects in lab animals, the use of 2,4,5-T in Vietnam was stopped.
+After a 1970 study found that 2,4,5-T could cause birth defects in lab animals, its use in Vietnam was stopped.
 A year later, all military herbicide use in Vietnam ended.
 During the 1970s, some veterans returning from Vietnam began to report skin rashes, cancer, psychological symptoms, birth defects in their children, and other health problems.
 Some veterans were concerned that Agent Orange exposure might have contributed to these problems.
 These concerns eventually led to a series of scientific studies, health care programs, and compensation programs directed to the exposed veterans.

 A large class-action lawsuit was filed in 1979 against the herbicide manufacturers, and was settled out of court in 1984.
 It resulted in the Agent Orange Settlement Fund, which distributed nearly $200 million to veterans between 1988 and 1996.

 Although there is now quite a bit of evidence about the health effects of Agent Orange, many questions have not yet been answered.